Indian Health Service Lead Nurse in Chinle, Arizona

 - Veterans Employment Opportunity Act (VEOA) or other Veterans preference (VRA and 30% or more disabled): include a copy of your DD-214, if you're claiming Vet preference.
 For more information please see link at:http://opm.gov/policy-data-oversight/veterans-services/vet-guide/

 - Career Transition Assistance Program (CTAP)/Interagency Career Transition Assistance Program (ICTAP):If you are claiming CTAP/ICTAP, follow the instructions below: http://www.opm.gov/policy-data-oversight/workforce-restructuring/employee-guide-to-career-transition/ctapguideline.pdf

-- Transcript: Must be provided if substituting education for experience and/or if education is required for this position.
-Unofficial transcripts are acceptable but official transcripts will be required before entrance on duty.
+- Transcripts: must be provided, Unofficial transcripts are acceptable but official transcripts will be required before entrance on duty.

-- Licensure: Applicants will be required to verify they possess a current, valid, unrestricted license in any State, the District of Columbia, the Commonwealth of Puerto Rico, or Territory of the United States.
-The first Cut-off date for receipt/referral of applications to be considered for available vacant positions will be 03/30/218.
+- Licensure: Applicant will be required to verify they possess a current, valid, unrestricted license in any State, the District of Columbia, the Commonwealth or Puerto Rico, or a Territory of the United States.
+The first Cut-off date for receipt/referral of applications to be considered for available vacant positions will be 03/30/2018.
 Other Cut-off dates will be established based on the date requests for List of Eligibles are received to fill other vacancies.
 10 pt.
 Veterans Preference applicants who submit a complete application after a Cut-off date but before the List of Eligibles is issued, will be considered and referred on the list, if qualified.